The-Gate-Project/Askaria-Quest_ChaosKnight-kit/Askaria/Readmes/readme.English.txt

   - REQUIRE_PREDICATE (GAME_IS ~bgee bg2ee eet bgt~)
   - Separate kit from Jacob npc to allow ChaosKnight Kit to be installed on BG2EE
   - French translation
+  - Really restrict the use of the Jacob's mace to Jacob only (APPEND ITEM_USE.2DA)

 - Askaria :